 Outside of the 30-day window provided for a new hire or new eligibility, you can apply to enroll at any time you choose, but you will be required to provide a health statement that is satisfactory to MetLife.
 MetLife may also require a physical examination.

 Please note: You may enroll in the University Plan first (automatic to new hires and newly eligible employees) and then add the Optional Plan at a later date, though this requires a health statement.
-In addition, your coverage is capped at $500,000 ($650,000 effective January 1, 2016) until you provide a satisfactory health statement to MetLife.
+In addition, if you elect coverage that exceeds $650,000, or if your coverage increases over $650,000 at a later date because your salary increases, your coverage is capped at $650,000 until you provide a satisfactory health statement to MetLife.

 If you are newly eligible, your insurance will become effective on your service date or the first day you are newly eligible if you enroll within 30 days.
 If you are not actively at work on the day your insurance would otherwise become effective, you will become insured on the day you return to active work.
 If a health statement is required, your insurance will become effective on the day the health statement is approved by MetLife, the Benefits Office has been notified, and you are actively at work.